 Thanks to multiplexing, in HTTP/2 it’s actually possible to create a single TCP packet which includes 2 complete HTTP requests (including headers and data).
 This aspect was already useful in exploiting some “timing attacks” (take a look here if you want to know more) but in case of Web race condition we need more than 2 parallel requests (due to server side jitter).
 So the security researcher had the great idea of combining these 2 techniques togheter, resulting in the following algorithm:

-• wait 100ms and send a PING frame (this is a trick to ensure that the initial frames have been sent and to ensure that the OS will place all the final frames in a single packet)
+frame (this is a trick to ensure that the initial frames have been sent and to ensure that the OS will place all the final frames in a single packet) - send the last

 With this technique is possible to complete about 30 HTTP/2 requests in a single packet, hence completely eliminating network jitter.